jakebailey/talk-ts-congress-2023/slides.md

 lets the team continue working until the moment we're ready to go.

 But, there are still lots of fiddly bits left.

+---

+# Manual changes

+##

+After the automation, there were _29_ manual changes (stored in patches for `git am`).

+Let's go over some highlights.

+---

+# Bundling with `esbuild`

+TODO

+---

+# `d.ts` bundling

+TODO

+---

+# Full build rewrite

+TODO

+---

+# How did it go?

+TODO

+- Performance boost from hoisting
+- Package size reduction (graph)
+- Raised target, slowdown from `let`/`const`, converted some blocks to `var`.
+- Dogfooding
+  - Found auto-import bugs
+  - Improvements to import organization and better ecosystem handling
+  - All because we finally can experience modules.

+---

+# What's next?

+TODO

+- Removing cycles from the codebase
+- Shipping ESM for executables (maybe even the API)
+- Minification? (probably not, because patchers)